Amir202000160/RowadProject_Module1_Session6/README.md

 # RowadProject
 The pupose of this project is to understand the Controller RayCasting In VR The Steps:-
-1. Make a new Scene (Remember to Delete Main Camera)
+1. Make a new Scene (named as you like ... let's say it's name (Session6)) 1.1.Remember to Delete Main Camera
-2. get from the starter assets( XR Origin (XR Rig) - XR Interaction manager - Event System)
+2. get from the starter assets( XR Origin (XR Rig) - XR Interaction manager - Event System -    XR Device Simulator) 2.1. go back to your Scene (Session6) and make a gameObject Called(VR) and put ( XR Origin   (XR Rig) - XR Interaction manager - Event System - XR Device Simulator) as a childern for GameObject (VR)
 3. Make your own Environment
 4. make a script called "SetupRayInteractors"
     4.1. make 2 Serializedfield for Left & Right Controllers